 And as always, if you are worried about your periods, take your concerns to your healthcare provider.

 Whether you use pads, tampons, a menstrual cup or period underwear is totally up to you.
 There are LOTS of period products to choose from, and the choice is yours to make.
 Sometimes it depends on what you’re doing.
 For example if you want to swim during your period, a tampon makes that easy (pads don’t work in pools)!
-Some people only use tampons as part of their routine, and some people never use anything but tampons.
+Some of us only use tampons as part of our routine, and some never use anything but tampons.
 It really depends on what works best for you!